-The data labels are placed in two taxonomies, with one for actions and another for activities (see Figure 7).
-The samples are annotated with labels from the leaves of the taxonomies.
-The tree-structure of the taxonomy guides the annotator to
+The event labels are annotated in two taxonomies, with one for actions and another for activities (see Appendix IV).
+Labels that we considered include all classes in the Soccer Player Action Description Language (SPADL) [20].

-The set of action labels includes all action types in the Soccer Player Action Description Language (SPADL) [20], except for six actions that describe activities (like Short corner, Penalty shot).
 SPADL is constructed to unify player action types in match event logs from multiple CIPs into one framework.
-Labels are divided in groups, corresponding to the body part with which the ball is touched to perform an action.
-Six actions are added to the taxonomy to label players that are heading or jumping towards the ball, or that are not reaching out to the ball.
-Players in the latter category are part of a duel, or are labelled passive otherwise.
-The activity taxonomy includes the six left-out SPADL action types and is supplemented with activities from the list of match events provided by Wyscout (see Appendix IV).
-The definition of each label can be found in Tables 32 and 33 (Appendix V).
+Six actions are added to the set for players that are heading or jumping towards the ball, or that are not reaching out to the ball.
+Also, we supplemented the set with ten activity labels from the list of match events provided by Wyscout (see Appendix V).
+The result is a label set of twenty-one actions and sixteen activities.
+The definition of each label can be found in Tables 23 and 24 (Appendix VI).